tradingstrategy-ai/docs/source/glossary.rst

     Decentralised finance

-        Decentralized finance (DeFi) is an emerging financial technology that challenges the current centralized banking system.
-It refers to a set of newly emerging financial products and services that operate on decentralized platforms using cryptocurrency and blockchain technology.
+        Decentralised finance (DeFi) is an emerging financial technology that challenges the current centralised banking system.
+It refers to a set of newly emerging financial products and services that operate on decentralised platforms using cryptocurrency and blockchain technology.
 DeFi eliminates the fees that banks and other financial institutions charge, making it more accessible to anyone with an internet connection.

         Examples of decentralised finance protocols include Uniswap, Aave, Curve, MakerDAO, Compound, Euler, SushiSwap.

     Algorithmic trading

         Algorithmic trading is a method of executing orders using automated pre-programmed trading instructions accounting for variables such as time, price, and volume.
 It involves making trading decisions based on pre-set rules that are programmed into a computer. :term:`Python` is often used for algorithmic trading due to its ability to handle complex calculations and its flexibility.
-Algorithmic trading strategies can be used to find potential trades and optimize the timing of trades.
+Algorithmic trading strategies can be used to find potential trades and optimise the timing of trades.

     Trading strategy